evoluteur/evolutility-server-node/README.md

 GET /meta/model/1
 ```

-Note: Schema and Models end-points must be enabled in the configuration with { apiDesigner: true }.
+Note: These endpoints must be enabled in the configuration with `{ apiDesigner: true }`.

 #### Schema tables and columns

-These endpoints query for the database structure (rather than the data), and returns lists of tables and columns.
+These endpoints query the database structure (rather than the data) and return lists of tables and columns.

 List of schema tables (props: table, type, readOnly).